 When I first started dating, I never had to worry about what my date ate or drank.
 I wasn’t diagnosed with anaphylactic allergies to wheat and shellfish until I was in my mid-twenties.
 At that point, I was in a serious “let’s think about getting married” relationship, so we just rolled with the punches.
 He didn’t eat shellfish or wheat when we were together, he used toothpaste that was gluten-free and those three dozen questions at a restaurant weren’t a deal-breaker.
 They just were.

 After we broke up and I started to date again, food allergies at first felt like an insurmountable obstacle.
 I dreaded the thought of having to explain to an almost-stranger that I carried an auto-injector and then showing him how to use it.

-Mary Fran Wiley is a web designer and self-proclaimed cupcake therapist based in Chicago. see her blog at maryfranwiley.com.
+Mary Fran Wiley is a web architect and designer based in Chicago.
+See her blog at maryfranwiley.com.